AEG Presents France teams up with Salomon Hazot

 AEG Presents’ Jim King shares forecast for 2022

-This article is the second part of IQ’s interview with Jim King.
+This article is the second part of IQ’s interview with Jim King, originally published in December 2021.
 To read the first instalment, in which King discusses Adele and BST Hyde Park 2022, click here.

 Jim King, CEO of European Festivals at AEG Presents, warns the industry to be careful with thinking that the pent-up demand seen in early summer 2021 will remain.